thecodeassassin/influxdb.com/content/docs/v0.9/clients/api.md

 title: HTTP API Client Libraries
 ---

-This is a list of the client libraries which currently support InfluxDB version 0.9.
+This is a list of the client libraries which have some support for InfluxDB version 0.9.
+Functionality will vary, and there are, as yet, no standard features that all libraries must implement in order to be listed here.

 ## Go
 - [Influx Go](https://github.com/influxdb/influxdb/blob/master/client/README.md) by InfluxDB